vMimas/SmartMirror/README.md

 ### Build to Production Server

-Build angular project to `./public/` by running the command `ng build --base-href /` from location `./angularSrc/`.
+Build angular project to `./public/` by running the command `ng build` from location `./angularSrc/`.
 Then run production server.